 Multiple Myeloma an incurable disease, but I have spent the last 25 years in remission using a blend of conventional oncology and evidence-based nutrition, supplementation, and lifestyle therapies from peer-reviewed studies that your oncologist probably hasn't told you about.

 Click the orange button to the right to learn more about what you can start doing today.

-At least it is from my perspective as a long-term MMer and MM cancer coach.
-Click the image below to see MM at a glance:
+…at least it is from my perspective as a long-term MMer and MM cancer coach.

 Achieving remission after induction therapy, especially if you have minimal side effects is a great feeling.
 The two challenges for MMers are:

 The articles linked and excerpted below spell out how intravenous vitamin-C therapy kills or will weaken myeloma exposing your cancer to being killed by cytotoxic therapies or the evidence-based nutrition, supplementation and other therapies that show results in myeloma therapy.